deepshiii07/stockwise-backend/README.md

 This is the **Spring Boot backend** for the project, built to handle user management, product operations, and intelligent restocking with AI integration.

 ---
+🙋‍♀️ About Me
+Deepshikha Bhardwaj
+🎓 3rd Year CSE Student | 💻 Full-Stack Developer | ✨ AI Explorer

+I’m building StockWise to learn how real-world products are designed — from user auth to AI-powered features.
+This backend is fully version-controlled and part of a larger full-stack app coming soon!

+🌐 Related Repos
+Frontend (Coming Soon)

 ## 🚀 Tech Stack